 According to the World Health Organization, 1.6 million people died from diabetes in 2016.
 It is currently the 7th leading cause of death in the United States.
 This is a disease that can be significantly managed by diet and exercise, yet people are dying from it at high numbers (along with heart disease and many other diseases).
 Eating and exercise are basic human behaviors and there is an urgent need to use effective behavior change strategies when it comes to health related behaviors.
-We have a science for that!

 The majority of people know what they should or should not be doing when it comes to health behaviors, however, attaining long-term behavior change is not always easy.
 Research is showing us approaches which can make it more likely that people will be able to change their health-related behaviors.